Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 7 Best Wireless Bluetooth Earbuds - Winter 2024 Reviews
+The 8 Best Wireless Earbuds - Black Friday 2024

-Whether you have a phone with no audio jack or prefer the freedom of going wireless, finding the best earbuds with a wireless design comes down to what matters most to you.
+Whether you have a phone with no audio jack or prefer the freedom of going wireless, picking the most suitable wireless earbuds is a matter of preference.
 If you're looking for earphones to use at the office, noise isolation and battery life might be your top priorities; if you need in-ears for the gym, you'll probably care more about fit and durability.
 There are specialized models to fit virtually every need; some are even versatile enough to keep up whether you're running a marathon or sitting on the bus.
 With so many different models to choose from, where do you start?

-We've bought and tested over 250 pairs of wireless earbuds and in-ear headphones, and below, you'll find our recommendations for the best wireless earbuds to buy.
+We've bought and tested over 275 pairs of wireless earbuds and in-ear headphones, and below, you'll find our recommendations for the best earbuds with a wireless design to buy.
 If you're curious about wireless headphones, consider our recommendations for the best Bluetooth headphones.
 You'll also want to check our picks for the best wireless Bluetooth earbuds under $50 and $100 if you have a specific budget.

-The best wireless Bluetooth earbuds we've tested are the Sony WF-1000XM5 Truly Wireless.
-The next generation of the Sony WF-1000XM4 Truly Wireless boast an improved sound and a new design.
+The best wireless earbuds we've tested are the Sony WF-1000XM5 Truly Wireless.
+These earbuds boast a new design and improved sound compared to their predecessor, the Sony WF-1000XM4 Truly Wireless.
 They have a smaller and more rounded shape, along with memory foam ear tips that help passively block out background noise.
-There's also an ANC feature on hand, though you may not notice much difference with it on or off because these ear tips do such a good job passively isolating you from sounds.
-Either way, it's a great way to focus on your tunes within noisy environments.
+There's also an ANC feature on hand, though you may not notice much difference with it on or off because these ear tips do such a good job passively isolating you from ambient sound.
+Either way, they're a great way to focus on your tunes within noisy environments.
+They support Google Fast Pair, so they're a good choice for Android users, and you can pair these buds with up to two devices at a time, which is handy if you want to stay connected to your PC and smartphone simultaneously.

 See our review